 If relegated to your home for a long period of time and during good weather, it may be possible to survive by gardening and growing your own fruits and vegetables.

-I have to admit, I’ve been really taken with the idea of keeping a Survival Seed Vault – http://amzn.to/10oxMlK .
-I can think of many ways that a product like this would come in handy and I know that it wouldn’t go to waste.
+The idea of keeping a Survival Seed Vault – Survival Seed Vault Non-GMO Hardy Heirloom Seeds for Long-Term Emergency Storage may appeal to you.
+You can probably think of many ways that a product like this would come in handy and know that it wouldn’t go to waste.

 5. Bug Out Bag